gopractitioner/cuda-programming-project/README.md

 ### report ###
-you must also deliver a short report (i.e. a pdf document) that records the run time for each generation on CPU and GPU (only for option 2) and a table that containing the mapping of OpenCL and CUDA terminologies as examples given below below.
+you must also deliver a short report (i.e. a pdf document) that records the run time for each generation on CPU and GPU (only for option 2) and a table containing the mapping of OpenCL and CUDA terminologies as examples given below below.

 |OpenCL|CUDA| Note |